-NT/P68 (MEO 100%4)
+• NT/P68 (MEO 50%)

 In May 2011 MEO executed binding farm-in agreements with Eni.
 Under the agreements, Eni will earn 50% interest in the Heron gas discovery by funding two wells.
-In the event the first well is not successful, after the first well is drilled Eni has the right to withdraw and the equity all remains with MEO.
+In the event the first well is not successful, Eni has the right to withdraw and the equity all remains with MEO.
 In a success case, Eni has an option to increase its interest to 75% in the Heron area by funding all activities required to achieve a Final Investment Decision (FID) including drilling of any additional wells.
 Upon achievement of FID, MEO would receive a one-off US\$75m cash bonus.